Lockheed U-2: Lockheed proposal

 It was thought that an aircraft that could fly at 70000 ft would be beyond the reach of Soviet fighters, missiles, and radar.
 Another Air Force officer, John Seaberg, wrote a request for proposal in 1953 for an aircraft that could reach 70000 ft over a target with 1500 nmi of operational radius.
 The USAF decided to solicit designs only from smaller aircraft companies that could give the project more attention.
 Under the code name "Bald Eagle", it gave contracts to Bell Aircraft, Martin Aircraft, and Fairchild Engine and Airplane to develop proposals for the new reconnaissance aircraft.
 Officials at Lockheed Aircraft Corporation heard about the project and decided to submit an unsolicited proposal.
 To save weight and increase altitude, Lockheed executive John Carter suggested that the design eliminate landing gear and not attempt to meet combat load factors for the airframe.
 The company asked Clarence "Kelly" Johnson to come up with such a design.
 Johnson was Lockheed's best aeronautical engineer, responsible for the P-38 and the P-80.
 He was also known for completing projects ahead of schedule, working in a separate division of the company, informally called the "Skunk Works".

 Johnson's design, named CL-282, was based on the Lockheed XF-104 with long, slender wings and a shortened fuselage.
 The design was powered by the General Electric J73 engine and took off from a special cart and landed on its belly.
 It could reach an altitude of 73000 ft and had a 1600 mi radius.
 The reconnaissance aircraft was essentially a jet-powered glider.
 In June 1954, the USAF rejected the design in favor of the Bell X-16 and the modified B-57.
 Reasons included the lack of landing gear, use of the J73 engine instead of the more proven Pratt & Whitney J57 used by the competing designs, and not using multiple engines, which the USAF believed to be more reliable.
 General Curtis LeMay of Strategic Air Command (SAC) walked out during a CL-282 presentation, saying that he was not interested in an airplane without wheels or guns.
+Having guns could pose a greater risk of exposing the aircraft during flight, and having missiles could expose it to thermal sensors.